Kilbeggan: History

 and after The Restoration were restored to some land up to the ultimate defeat of the Irish by William and Mary's forces and allies and the Treaty of Limerick.

 Sir Oliver Lambart was made Governor of Connaught in 1601 upon the completion of the Tudor Conquest and the last great battle for a Gaelic Ireland at Kinsale, where Bryan Geoghegan and his small band was the great holdout at Dunboy.
 At payback time Lambart was charged with curbing the intransigent Geoghegans and their allies and was subsequently granted plan for a model Tudor 700 acre of land and 60 houses.
 Lambart inaugurated a weekly market in the town in 1606.
 Kilbeggan became a borough town by charter of James I in 1612.
 Kilbeggan's market became important to the surrounding agricultural community.
 The substantial market house still stands in the town, though no longer used for its original purpose.

 Kilbeggan Distillery, standing on the banks of the River Brosna, commenced whiskey production in 1757.
 Within the distillery complex, the owner constructed a house and gardens on an island in the river.
 A member of the Locke family established the Convent of Mercy in the town in 1879.

 A branch of the Grand Canal, between Dublin and the River Shannon, served the town, opening in 1835.
 The inhabitants of Kilbeggan have been attempting to have the Kilbeggan branch of the Grand canal restored at the junction of Murphy's bridge to Kilbeggan harbour.

 Rostella (Rosdalla), 3 km south of Kilbeggan is the site of the earliest recorded tornado in Europe, which occurred on 30 April 1054.

+Kilbeggan is in the historical barony of Moycashel.